 During the onset of the pandemic of 2020, Bryant was called upon by the U.S. Treasury officials to help design, develop and launch the Payroll Protection Program (otherwise known as the PPP program), which helped countless American small businesses and entrepreneurs to survive the 2020-2022 pandemic period.

-A member of the founding class of The Forum of Young Global Leaders, and founding member of Clinton Global Initiative, Bryant is a LinkedIn Influencer, contributor to Huffington Post, THRIVE Global and Black Enterprise, and a member of the World Economic Forum and OECD Expert Networks.
+A member of the founding class of The Forum of Young Global Leaders, and founding member of Clinton Global Initiative, Bryant is a LinkedIn Influencer and past member of the World Economic Forum and OECD Expert Networks.
 He is one of three co-founders of Global Dignity and co-founder of Just Brothers.

-His Facebook Live “Straight Talk with John Hope Bryant”, which actively promotes the Silver Rights Movement, has received 40+ million views, and serves as an engaging platform to foster essential discussion in the digital age around financial inclusion and social uplift.
+His social media “Straight Talk with John Hope Bryant” live series of videos, which actively promotes the Silver Rights Movement, has received 100+ million views, and serves as an engaging platform to foster essential discussion in the digital age around financial inclusion and social uplift.
 This series led directly to a Facebook sponsored episodic streaming series entitled ‘Delivering The Memo’, inspired by Bryant’s bestselling book, THE MEMO.
 Today, Bryant has more than 2.5 million followers on all social media platforms.

 Bryant is the author of Up from Nothing: The Untold Story of How We (All) Succeed (Publication Date Oct 6, 2020); bestsellers; The Memo: Five Rules for Your Economic Liberation (Berrett-Koehler, September 2017), How the Poor Can Save Capitalism: Rebuilding the Path to the Middle Class (Berrett-Koehler, 2014), and LOVE LEADERSHIP: The New Way to Lead in a Fear-Based World (Jossey-Bass, 2009).
 He is one of the only bestselling authors on economics and business leadership in the world today who happens to also be Black.